-Dr. Darouiche and Dr. Raad discovered that the pairing of minocycline and rifampin (M+R) produced a combination that is remarkably effective at protecting against a broad spectrum of organisms, including CNS, MRSA, VRE, VRSA and some fungi.
+Dr. Darouiche and Dr. Raad discovered that the pairing of minocycline and rifampin (M+R) produced a combination that is effective at protecting against a broad spectrum of organisms, including CNS, MRSA, VRE, VRSA, and several gram-negative bacteria.

 Minocycline+rifampin is the most rigorously studied combination of antibiotics available on a catheter for reducing CLABSIs/CRBSIs through two distinct mechanisms of action.
 "Coated catheters with zone sizes of ≥ 15 mm were highly predictive of in vivo efficacy, whereby colonization of the indwelling catheter is prevented."1, citing 2

-Source: I. Raad, MD, Chair, Department of Infectious Diseases.
+Image used courtesy of I. Raad, MD, Chair, Department of Infectious Diseases.
 M.D.
 Anderson Cancer Center, University of Texas School of Medicine, Houston, Texas.
+Used with permission.

 References – The Right Combination

 Raad I, Darouiche R, Hachem R, et al. Antibiotics and prevention of microbial colonization of catheters.
 Antimicrob Agents Chemother.
 1995;39(11):2397-2400.

 Sherertz RJ, Carruth WA, Hampton AA, et al. Efficacy of antibiotic-coated catheters in preventing subcutaneous Staphylococcus aureus infection in rabbits.
 J Infect Dis.
 1993;167(1):98-106.